doppllib/DroidconDopplExample/README.md

 work with local data and seed it with json.
 If you'd like to use the server, get in touch (info [at] touchlab.co)

 # Code

-## New Stuff

-### Doppel/iOS

-If you try to build this thing you'll pretty quickly find a few problems.
-One of them is that there are ton of projects referenced in the settings.gradle that you can't access.
-The other is that there are dependencies you can't find.
-You'll also notice 'ios' in the folders.
-This is sort of secret, but we're working on an extension of j2objc that will include better tooling and popular android libraries.
-There's an ios version of this app now.
-That's what this branch is.
-You can't build it, though.
-Sorry.

 ### Kotlin